aaaandrea/ExchangerRanger/README.md

 ## Structure
 ### Backend
 The app was built using Ruby on Rails on the back end with a postgreSQL database.
-Back end structure is RESTful and all the data requests use Fetch and are fulfilled with a JSON API.
+Backend structure is RESTful and all the data requests use Fetch and are fulfilled with a JSON API.
 Associations are used to prefetch data in order to minimize SQL queries to the database.

 ### Frontend
 The React Native overall using the Redux cycle enabled us to have smooth transitioning between the necessary components.
 The React store allowed reliable state transfers between component changes, and communicating with the backend.
+We chose React Native as a reliable frontend, in part for it's use of fetch requests over AJAX requests used in React.js.
+The fetch function, which you can see demonstrated in the Technologies & Technical Challenges section of this document, provides an elegant API in the window scope in order to handle JavaScript promises and request headers more explicitly.

 ## Languages and Frameworks
   * [Ruby on Rails](http://rubyonrails.org/)